idilkara/RJ-test/README.md

 ## Testing and Validation

-Our radix partitioning-based implementations include Python output validation scripts that compare the C++ implementation results against a reference pandas implementation to ensure correctness:
+Our radix partitioning-based implementations include Python output validation scripts that compare the C/C++ implementation results against a reference pandas implementation to ensure correctness:

 ```bash
 # Validate results using Python script